serverlessworkflow/specification/dsl-reference.md

 The Serverless Workflow DSL defines a list of [tasks](#task) that **must be** supported by all runtimes:

 - [Call](#call), used to call services and/or functions.
-- [Sequential](#sequential), used to define a minimum of two subtasks to perform sequentially.
+- [Sequentially](#sequentially), used to define a minimum of two subtasks to perform sequentially.
-- [Concurrent](#concurrent), used to define a minimum of two subtasks to perform concurrently.
+- [Concurrently](#concurrently), used to define a minimum of two subtasks to perform concurrently.
-- [Compete](#compete), used to define a minimum of two subtasks to perform concurrently, with a single possible winner.
+- [competitively](#competitively), used to define a minimum of two subtasks to perform concurrently, with a single possible winner.
 - [Emit](#emit), used to emit [events](#event).
 - [For](#for), used to iterate over a collection of items, and conditionally perform a task for each of them.
 - [Listen](#listen), used to listen for an [event](#event) or more.